-Your baby is now big enough that in the next few weeks, you’ll feel him twisting, rolling, kicking and punching.
-Here’s what your baby and your body is doing at 18 weeks pregnant, and everything else you can expect this week.
+At eighteen weeks pregnant your baby is now big enough that in the next few weeks, you’ll feel them twisting, rolling, kicking and punching.
+Here’s what your baby and your body are doing at 18 weeks pregnant and any symptoms you can expect this week.

 Your baby is about five and a half inches long this week and weighs somewhere between five to six and a half ounces.

-What is my body doing at 18 weeks?
+What is my body doing at 18 weeks pregnant?

 Your week 18 FAQ’s answered: